-Employees are considered to be the biggest asset for an organization second being customers.
-If you carefully deal with your employees they will reflect this feeling to your clients and customers making you stand apart from the rest in the market.
-Big brands like Facebook Amazon, TATA, Google are a few to name who have one thing in common and that is they hire talent and they keep them.
+Employees are considered the biggest asset for an organization, the second being customers.
+If you carefully deal with your employees, they will reflect this feeling to your clients and customers, making you stand apart from the rest in the market.
+Big brands like Facebook, Amazon, TATA, and Google are a few to name who have one thing in common: they hire talent and keep them.

-In today's competitive world highly skilled workers may feel compelled to hop to another job if they get a better offer.
-An employee who doesn't feel rewarded or is not making any progress in your business will start looking for other better options.
+In today's competitive world, highly skilled workers may feel compelled to hop to another job if they get a better offer.
+An employee who doesn't feel engaged & respected or is not making any progress in your business will start looking for other better options.

-What is an Employee Retention Strategy?
+What is an employee retention strategy?

-When we talk about strategies it could be anything from reward and recognition policies, training and development to employee benefits.
+When we talk about strategies,s it could be anything from reward and recognition policies, training and development, toro employee benefits.

-Why is it Important to Retain Employees?
+Why is it important to retain employees?

-To find good talent for your organization is a difficult task.
+Finding good talent for your organization is a difficult task.
 If you think you have found one don't be happy as your job is not done yet.
 The next pain point is, you need to give your time and shell out money to train the new resource to make them efficient enough to achieve the targeted goals of your organization.

 Realization of this fact makes you halfway through the battle.
 Deciding upon the course of action to reduce employee retention rate is the other half of the battle which you need to ponder about.
 Technology advancements have offered a variety of options for employees to look for jobs.

 When we talk about employee retention strategies it is advisable for HR to have specific measures to track the statistics of employee retention rate.
 When you trace such statistics you will be aware of what actionable initiatives could be used to curb employee retention rate.

 Calculation of employee retention rate is simple: Divide the total number of employees who left during a period by the total number of employees at the end of a period to get the percentage.